Cars & motorcycles

 LIBOR stands for London Interbank Offered Rate.
 This is the interest rate banks charge when they lend each other money for the short term.
-The LIBOR mortgage comprises just two components: the LIBOR interest rate and the margin set by the bank.
+A LIBOR mortgage comprises just two components: the LIBOR interest rate and the margin set by the bank.
 It is therefore very transparent.

 How a LIBOR mortgage works